Welcome to Mrs. Balan’s Art Class page!

 Digital Distance Learning Information:

-During this difficult time, art classes will be held digitally.
+During this difficult time, art assignments will be presented digitally.

--5th through 8th grades: Use Google Classroom; please contact me if you need the classroom code to gain access. assignments will be posted weekly on Wednesdays and due by Friday evening.
+– 5th through 8th grades: Use Google Classroom; please contact me if you need the classroom code to gain access. assignments will be posted weekly on Mondays and due by Friday morning.

 If you would like to donate a roll of paper towels and/or a package of baby wipes for the art room, that would be appreciated.
 As we have no sink in the room, these items help tremendously with a quick and easy clean up on the days that we create some messy masterpieces!